 I’m not sure whether it was because the other options were so unappetizing—mince pie, haggis, and other such scary things—or because they reminded me of my childhood visits to El Torito, but I always ordered the fajitas when “dining” out.
 In fact, I ate so many fajitas that I went off them for several years upon returning stateside.
 (It wasn’t until my roommate came around that I started eating fajitas again, as they’re a Dude Diet-friendly way to satisfy his regular Mexican cravings.)

 Anyhoo, Facebook recently showed me a throwback photo to my St. Andrews days, which led to a trip down memory lane and an unexpected craving for fajitas.
 Good ones.
 Enter: Portobello Fajitas with Chipotle Cashew Cream.

 I’m not going to waste your time today waxing poetic about the base of these fajitas.
-Are they bomb?
+Are they delicious?
 Yes, obviously.
-The fiesta veggie mixture is solidly spiced with a chipotle kick and just the right amount of lime-induced zing, and I really dig the meaty texture of the portobellos.
+The veggie mixture is solidly spiced with a chipotle kick and just the right amount of lime-induced zing, and I really dig the meaty texture of the portobellos.
 Are they simple?
 Yes, laughably.
 I’m talking 30 minutes tops from start to finish, and the hardest thing you’ll have to do is clean some mushrooms.
 Are they healthy?
-Beyond.
+Indeed.
 Fiber, vitamin C, and selenium (major antioxidant power!) out the whazoo, and they just so happen to be vegan.